qzydustin/qzydustin/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m a graduate student of Computer Science at the University of Arizona.
+- 🔭 I’m a graduate student of Software Engineering at the University of Arizona.
-- 🌱 I’m currently learning differential privacy.
+- 🌱 I’m currently working on cloud computing, such as FaaS(Function as a Service) and containers.
 - 📫 How to reach me: qzydustin@hotmail.com
 - 😄 Pronouns: he/him/his